Last update 2 August 2018

 Please select a location list from the links below:

 Introduction | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z | Other systems

 This page links to a four-way listing of railway codes thus:

 CRS codes are one way of identifying places, usually stations (though some junctions and depots have codes).
-They were created to enable the booking of seat reservations by (station-based) computers.
-Thus, one place where the codes can be seen in everyday use is at the base of seat reservation labels, showing the start and end stations for that particular service.
+The system began operation in 1979, initially for Sealink, soon extending to East Coast stations.
+It was created to enable the booking of seat reservations by (station-based) computers, though by the late 1980s travel centres also had access and the system was extended to track passengers requiring travel assistance.
+One place where the codes can be seen in everyday use is at the base of seat reservation labels, showing the start and end stations for that particular service.
 In this listing, CRS codes are presented in two ways.
-Codes listed in normal text are from reliable official sources, whereas the few codes in italic text are additional codes found in a list of TIPLOCs, where these do not duplicate known codes.
+Codes listed in normal text are from reliable official sources, whereas the few codes in small italic text are additional codes found in a list of TIPLOCs, where these do not duplicate known codes.
 Codes in both sources are, of course, shown in normal type.
-The discerning reader will treat italic codes with caution; they are presented here for the sake of completeness.
+The discerning reader will treat italic codes with caution as discrepancies are known with the official soutces; they are presented here for the sake of completeness.

 TIPLOCs are used by train planners to identify what time trains should arrive at, depart or pass a particular point.
 They are limited to seven characters.